ryanmaxwell/NestedObjectSetters/README.md

 ## Project Requirements

-* This Xcode project uses the XCTest framework and so requires >= Xcode 5
+The Xcode test project uses the XCTest framework and so requires >= Xcode 5.

 ## Usage